 Keys Description

 A [2]

 B 3

-C [4] Macro keys i NOTE: You can configure modes and assign multiple task for the macro keys on the keyboard.
+Macro keys NOTE: You can configure modes and assign multiple tasks for the macro keys on the keyboard.

 ≡ {F6}

 Your computer comes with dedicated keys that enable you to control audio features of the computer with a single key press.